 Immediate-Term: Upcoming Calendar of Protests

 Oh, and don’t forget there’s still a pandemic raging, which is also a racial justice issue.
-If you can’t be out in the streets, this fund looks legit (but again, let us know if you know otherwise).
+If you can’t be out in the streets, consider supporting the following local groups:

 Medium-Term: Local Organizing around Specific Demands